St Oswald's Church, Grasmere

-St Oswald's Church is in the village of Grasmere, in the Lake District, Cumbria, England.
-It is an active Anglican parish church in the deanery of Windermere, the archdeaconry of Westmorland and Furness, and the diocese of Carlisle.
-The church is recorded in the National Heritage List for England as a designated Grade I listed building.

-As well as its architectural interest, the church is notable for its associations with the poet, William Wordsworth and his family, and for its annual ceremony of rushbearing.
+St Oswald's Church is an active Anglican parish church in the village of Grasmere, in the Lake District, Cumbria, England.
+It is recorded in the National Heritage List for England as a designated Grade I listed building and is notable for associations with the poet William Wordsworth and his family, and for its annual ceremony of rushbearing.
+The church is in the deanery of Windermere, the archdeaconry of Westmorland and Furness, and the diocese of Carlisle.

 History

-The church is dedicated to St Oswald of Northumbria, King of Northumbria.
-It is said to have been built on a site where Oswald preached.
+The church is dedicated to the 7th-century saint Oswald of Northumbria, King of Northumbria.
+It is said to have been built on a site visited by Oswald.

 The present building dates from the 14th century, and was doubled in size by the addition of a parallel nave to the north of the original nave between 1490 and 1500.
 The roof was rebuilt in about 1562, which involved adding a second tier of arches to the arcade.
 The windows and doors were restored in 1840 by George Webster.